Education Calculators

 What GPA scale does the calculator use?

-The GPA calculator uses the standard 4.0 scale where A = 4.0, B = 3.0, C = 2.0, D = 1.0, and F = 0.0.
-It also supports plus and minus grades (A- = 3.7, B+ = 3.3, etc.) following the most common American university grading system.
+The GPA Calculator uses the standard 4.0 scale where A = 4.0, B = 3.0, C = 2.0, D = 1.0, and F = 0.0, with plus and minus grades in between (A- = 3.7, B+ = 3.3, and so on).
+A scale toggle also offers a weighted mode that adds 0.5 for Honors courses and 1.0 for AP or IB courses, which lets a GPA rise above 4.0.

 Can I calculate my cumulative GPA across multiple semesters?

-How do weighted grades work in the grade calculator?
+How do weighted grades work in the Grade Calculator?

 Weighted grades assign different importance to different assignment types.
-For example, if your syllabus says exams are worth 40% and homework is worth 20%, the grade calculator applies those weights to your scores in each category to compute your overall course grade.
+For example, if your syllabus says exams are worth 40% and homework is worth 20%, the Grade Calculator applies those weights to your scores in each category to compute your overall course grade.